Working with Tabulars

 - For tabulars in a page report, the cell expands vertically to whatever length the data component in it grows to.
 For example, placing a crosstab in a cell followed by a chart, the crosstab can grow in length based on the data.
 As long as they are in separate cells, they do not overlap.

 - For the web report tabular, Logi Report adds a scroll bar for a data component if a tabular cell cannot fully displays the data component.

-For the components inserted in tabular cells, you can drag them to other cells; however, if you are working with tabulars in page reports, to move the tables, crosstabs, charts, banded objects, and tabulars in the tabular cells, you need to first change their Position property to Absolute.
-When moving a component around or resizing a component, if you would like its parent tabular cell to be enlarged with it accordingly, select and hold Shift on the keyboard at the same time, then the cell expands to the right or to the bottom if the component exceeds the right or bottom border of the cell.
+For the components you insert in tabular cells, you can drag them to other cells; however, if you are working with tabulars in page reports, to move the tables, crosstabs, charts, banded objects, and tabulars in the tabular cells, you need to first change their Position property to "absolute".
+When moving a component around or resizing a component, if you want to enlarge its parent tabular cell with it accordingly, select and hold Shift on the keyboard at the same time, then the cell expands to the right or to the bottom if the component exceeds the right or bottom border of the cell.
 The expansion of the cell stops when it meets the right or bottom border of the adjacent cell.

 Besides inserting components, you can also double-click a tabular cell and type text in it as you would do in a text box.
 When you type text into a tabular cell, Designer creates paragraphs automatically.
 You can format the text and paragraphs in a tabular cell easily.
 For example, you can change the font face, font color of the text, the indentation of any paragraph.
 You can even find and replace a text string with another one easily as with a word processor.
 For more information, see the specific topics in Text Boxes.

 In a tabular, you can merge adjacent cells that form a rectangle into one cell.